-When I walk into the cafe Sean Parsons is already sitting in the corner, sipping at a cappuccino and looking at his phone.
-He's wearing a comfy sweater and his hair is tied up in a lazy bun.
-If it weren't for his beard I'm not sure I would have recognized him at all.
+When I walk into the cafe, Sean Parsons is already sitting in the corner, sipping a cappuccino and looking at his phone.
+He's wearing a comfy sweater, and his hair is tied up in a lazy bun.
+If it wasn't for his beard, I'm not sure I would have recognized him at all.
 He would have blended in with the customers, just another artistic type getting caffeinated.
-As I make my way over to the table I try and match Parsons' casual clothes and unassuming demeanor with his alter ego, the gender-defying drag act Beardoncé.
+As I make my way over to the table, I try and match Parsons's casual clothes and unassuming demeanor with his alter ego, the gender-defying drag act Beardoncé.

 "I love that I can perform both the Rhianna and the Drake parts," Parsons says about the performance.
-He then spends the next forty-five minutes telling me how a nerdy theatre kid in Canada's hardest oil town became Toronto's most fabulous drag queen.
+He then spends the next 45 minutes telling me how a nerdy theater kid in Canada's hardest oil town became Toronto's most fabulous drag queen.

-Entering high school offered a new set of challenges for the performer: gym class was a nightmare to be avoided at all costs, Parsons' all female peer group caught the ire of a handful of boys, and while other kids started pairing off romantically the idea of coming out in Fort McMurray seemed insane.
+Entering high school offered a new set of challenges for the performer: Gym class was a nightmare to be avoided at all costs, Parsons's all female peer group caught the ire of a handful of boys, and while other kids started pairing off romantically, the idea of coming out in Fort McMurray seemed insane.

-It became clear to Parsons that he needed to leave Fort Mac, but he continued to work in community theatre and study Performing Arts at Keyano College while dreaming of a life outside of Alberta.
-The push Parsons needed came at age nineteen when a supportive teacher urged him to apply to Sheridan College's musical theatre program in Ontario, where he studied briefly, before eventually completing the Musical Theatre program at Capilano University in Vancouver.
-Parsons loved his life in the theatre, but he felt limited in the type of work he was being offered.
+It became clear to Parsons that he needed to leave Fort Mac, but he continued to work in community theater and study performing arts at Keyano College while dreaming of a life outside of Alberta.
+The push Parsons needed came at age 19 when a supportive teacher urged him to apply to Sheridan College's musical theater program in Ontario, where he studied briefly, before eventually completing the musical theater program at Capilano University in Vancouver.
+Parsons loved his life in the theater, but he felt limited in the type of work he was being offered.

-"As a person of color and a gay man there are only so many roles that feel right.
+"As a person of color and a gay man, there are only so many roles that feel right.
 I grew weary of playing straight or alternately playing super femme and being somewhat tokenized.
-Eventually I decided it was no longer creatively fulfilling, I wasn't getting paid and I wasn't sure there was a place in the theatre world for me.
+Eventually, I decided it was no longer creatively fulfilling.
+I wasn't getting paid, and I wasn't sure there was a place in the theater world for me.
 I had almost walked away entirely when I found drag."

 While Parsons didn't win the competition, he did started getting booked at constant gigs across the city.
 The performances led to more performances.
-When the entertainer made the move across country to Toronto he was quickly embraced by city's queer community, being shown the ropes by the informal anarchist drag group The House of Filth.
-The ability to finally express himself freely in a city and community that accepted him has Parsons the ability to grow in a way he didn't think was possible.
+When the entertainer made the move across country to Toronto, he was quickly embraced by the city's queer community, being shown the ropes by the informal anarchist drag group the House of Filth.
+Being able to finally express himself freely and be surrounded by a community that accepts him has given Parsons the ability to grow in a way he didn't think was possible.